 The following is a list of important dates in railway history for Cornwall, Ontario.
+These dates also include the businesses that were served by the rails within what is today Cornwall’s city limits.
 Enjoy!

 1846 – Montreal & Kingston Railroad was created to build a line of rails from Montreal to Kingston.